Discover Africa's talented artists

 East Africa’s legendary savannahs: Amboseli, Maasai Mara, and the Serengeti, combined with many of its most magnificent resorts.
 An unabashedly indulgent, quintessential safari experience.

-15 Days from $32,650 per person Explore East Africa: Kenya and Tanzania
+Explore East Africa: Kenya and Tanzania

-Jewels of Southern Africa
+Jewels of South Africa

 A Trove of Gleaming Gems

-13 Days from $31,300 per person Explore Southern Africa: South Africa and Zambia
+Explore Southern Africa: South Africa

 The Hemingway Wing Safari